-With the season’s final major upon us, we look at how to qualify for the USPGA Championship.
+With the season’s second Major upon us, we look at how to qualify for the USPGA Championship.

 The tournament is unique in that it reserves 20 places for club professionals, who qualify through the PGA Professional National Championship.

-The USPGA Championship is also the only major that does not invite amateurs, although they can qualify by winning one of the leading four titles on offer.
+The USPGA Championship is also the only Major that does not invite amateurs.

-So, what exactly would you have to do to qualify for the field at Quail Hollow this year?
+So, what exactly would you have to do to qualify for the field at Bethpage this year?

 You must be: